As agreed, this is the second post in a series that will include free excel spreadsheets. In this instance, a vertical spread options tracker.

 For those that wish to dive right in and start entering data you can feel free to skip the walkthrough below.
 For those like me that want to know every detail of how something works then proceed onward.
-I’ll do my best to discuss every aspect of the sheet either in the steps listed or the video below.
+I’ll do my best to discuss every aspect of the sheet either in the steps listed or the video above.

 Step 1 – Create a copy

 Step 2 – Append copy to a new sheet

 *Admittedly, steps one, two, and three are likely something you didn’t need me to list as steps but they’re important so you always have the primary sheet as a functioning template.
 Pretty much, just copy and paste the primary sheet to a new sheet.

 Step 3 – Rename sheet to your liking

 *For details on how to complete steps 1 – 3 please have a look at my free covered call spreadsheet here or simply google it.

 In this instance, you’ll notice I’ve entered my round-trip commission costs for a vertical spread trade.
 Your commission costs may differ or very likely they’ll be zero.
 Either way make sure you have that set to round-trip costs or the commission costs will not accurately reflect what you’re paying.

 The cell below it will need the starting account balance and finally, your desired maximum risk per trade.
 5% is generally viewed as very aggressive with 1-2% being much more common.
 That said, for smaller accounts it isn’t uncommon to accept slightly more risk.